Children and Sleep: A Comprehensive Guide To Healthy Development

 A 2017 study measured the role of infant sleep on physical and cognitive growth and it uncovered some interesting patterns!
 Before the early 1950s, most assumed brain activity was practically nonexistent during sleep.
 Now we know more about the different stages of sleep and how healthy sleep impacts our short and long-term wellness.
 Bottom line: not getting enough sleep has both short and long-term consequences that shouldn’t be ignored.

-Recent studies have pointed to poor sleep being a possible indicator of Alzheimer’s and other brain diseases later in life.
+Recent studies have pointed to poor sleep being a risk factor for Alzheimer’s and other brain diseases later in life.
 Now that same evidence is appearing at earlier ages; children who don’t get enough sleep show poorer memory retention.
 For instance, one study tested 15-month-olds’ memory retention with and without a 30-minute nap during the day; kids who had taken a nap had better retention and were able to learn more abstract concepts.

 Developing vocabulary is one of the most rapid phases of child development— children learn up to 13 new words a day.
 Without proper sleep, learning language can be delayed, leading to other possible literacy issues down the road.